5 Things to Consider Before Moving to Full-Color Digital Printing

 Lower stock costs, management and warehousing fees

 Inkjet digital printers have made preprinted stock obsolete.
 In addition, it has eliminated certain costs and fees associated with managing and maintaining inventory.
-With inkjet continuous printers, there is no paper waste and paper stock never goes obsolete.
-Companies who use inkjet printers pay only for the paper and envelopes they use.
+With inkjet continuous printers, there is no paper waste and the paper stock never goes obsolete.
+Companies that use inkjet printers pay only for the paper and envelopes they use.
 As a result, this has reduced costs and increased cash flows.

 More flexible design and finishing

 With inkjet digital printing, document data and page design are printed simultaneously.
 This built-in flexibility simplifies changes to logos, addresses, color selection, placement, and other page-design elements.
 Even finishing is more efficient.
 Vertical or horizontal perforations, for example, can be done dynamically.
 They can also change positions with each page if required.
-This eliminates the need for pre- or post-production processing.
+This eliminates the need for pre-or post-production processing.

 #5: Outsourcing is a popular, cost-effective digital printing solution